Hey guys, today I am going to show you how to use an external hard drive as a scratch disk for Photoshop.

 STEP 1 – Connect the Hard Drive

 The very first thing that you need to do is to connect your hard drive to the computer.
 Once your hard drive is connected it should be shown in My Computer.

 Now inside the Scratch Disks Box, choose your external hard drive.
 Now press OK.

-After that you need to restart your Photoshop and your external hard drive will now work as scratch disk.
+After that, you need to restart your Photoshop and your external hard drive will now work as a scratch disk.
 Note that you always need to connect that hard drive whenever you are using Photoshop.